 - Square footage of both your home and home office

 - Receipts from home-related expenses, such as utilities, repairs, taxes, and mortgage interest

 - Answers to the questions regarding how much of our business you do at home and if it is exclusively set aside for that purpose

 While you are free to choose whichever method applies to you and saves you the most money, you can’t switch from one method to the other within the same tax year.
 What about from one year to the next?
 The IRS explains it this way:

 “If you use the simplified method for one year and use the regular method for any subsequent year, you must calculate the depreciation deduction for the subsequent year using the appropriate optional depreciation table.
 This is true regardless of whether you used an optional depreciation table for the first year the property was used in business.”

 The home office deduction is just one of many money-saving tools available to help you keep more of your income and avoid overpaying on taxes.
 By being prepared far in advance of tax time, you can prevent expensive mistakes.
 Start planning now for those details that will make April 15th a breeze!

-Use Bonsai to manage your freelancing, explore our free trial.
+Use Bonsai to manage your freelancing, import expenses, identify tax deductions, and estimate quarterly taxes - sign up for a free trial.